marzneshin/docs/content/docs/contribution-guideline/_index.md

 weight: 4
 ---

-This series of documents is dedicated to people whom want to understand the codebase, architecture, and the contribution guideline.
+This series of documents is dedicated to people who want to understand the codebase, architecture, and the contribution guideline.

 ### Reporting issues